pleco-rs/Pleco/pleco/README.md

 This project is split into two crates, `pleco` (the library you are currently in), which contains the library functionality, and `pleco_engine`, which contains the
 UCI (Universal Chess Interface) compatible Engine & AI.

-The overall goal for this project is to utilize the efficiency of Rust to create a Chess AI matching the speed of modern chess engines.

 - [Documentation](https://docs.rs/pleco)
 - [crates.io](https://crates.io/crates/pleco)